urdms102/2018-fall-dms102/lab05-redeye/instructions.md

 ## Get credit

 To get credit for this exercise, ZIP (compress) your red-eye picture (your JPG) with your **lab05.py** file and upload the ZIP file to the **Lab 5** assignment in Blackboard.

+*NOTE: the professor will take your JPG and Python file and run your program on his laptop.
+If it doesn't work you'll get an immediate zero ...so make sure it works before you submit it!*

+*Due: Tuesday, October 9, 2018*